bshralam/KinaseSeek/README.md

 # KinaseSeek: A Case Study in Virtual Screening for Kinase Inhibitors

 1) Objective: This project is a self-directed case study demonstrating a ligand-based virtual screening workflow for kinase inhibitors, focused on EGFR, a key oncology target.
-The goal is to showcase the full process: from target and library selection to docking, post-processing, and hit analysis.
-The entire workflow is documented in a single Jupyter Notebook.

 2) Key Features: